RussCob/Python--Project-Pypoll/README.md

 # Overview

-* In this Project, I created a Python script for analyzing the votes of election result of PyPoll....
+* In this Project, I created a Python script for analyzing the votes of election result of PyPoll.....

 * We have a dataset and the dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Our task is to create a Python script that analyzes the votes and calculates each of the following: